Pavel-N/NASM_truth_machine/README.md

   * Output 1 infinitely

 ## How to Run It?
 Repo already includes an ELF 32-bit LSB executable which runs on linux.
-You can assemble it again using included makefile.
+You can assemble it again using included makefile or link the compiled object file.